PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    :width: 90%
    :align: center

 The above steps can be repeated until all segments are appropriately categorized.
 The resulting inventory system is the one that will appear in all situations throughout PCT when an inventory is being shown (e.g., for segment selection in searches or analyses).

-Note that these categories are for display purposes only, however; if, for example, you left [j] and [w] in the vowel chart, this would not prevent you from specifying in an actual analysis that you wanted only [+syllabic, +high] segments and correctly eliminating them.
+.. note:: These categories are for display purposes only, however; if, for example, you left [j] and [w] in the vowel chart, this would not prevent you from specifying in an actual analysis that you wanted only [+syllabic, +high] segments and correctly eliminating them.
 (Likewise, one could safely leave them as uncategorized in the inventory display chart by specifying that vowels must be [+syllabic], and then still access them in analyses by selecting them directly or through use of shared features such as [+high].)

 .. _create_tiers: